Cannabis is NOT legal in The Netherlands

 There are even more apparent cases where elderly people are evicted from their homes because they grow cannabis indoors in a tent.

-What do you think of this when you read this?
+What do you think when you read this?

-Leave a comment and share this article with your friends, thanks!
+Leave a comment and share this article with your friends, thank you !

 Comments: 1